Murgon State School: Heritage listing

-The Suburban Timber School building (1917, Block A) with its later additions (1935–36) is a good, intact example of its type, retaining its highset form with play space beneath, timber-framed and -clad construction, generous verandahs (now enclosed), gable roof, teachers rooms, surviving early joinery, coved ceiling lined with pressed metal sheeting, and natural lighting and ventilation features.
+The Suburban Timber School building (1917, Block A) with its later additions (1935–36) retains its highset form with play space beneath, timber-framed and -clad construction, generous verandahs (now enclosed), gable roof, teachers rooms, surviving early joinery, coved ceiling lined with pressed metal sheeting, and natural lighting and ventilation features.

 The small timber school building (1935–36, part of Block C) retains its gable roof, southeast verandah (now enclosed), some early joinery and decorative timberwork.

 The teacher's residence (1914) is an excellent, intact example of the residence type of its period, retaining its hip-roofed, timber-framed and -clad form and comprising a front verandah, a four-room core, large dining verandah and rear wing containing a kitchen, bathroom and former servant's room.

 The former domestic science building (1935–36) is a rare, intact example of a vocational building built to a standard plan, retaining its lowset form, gambrel roof, and large, airy classroom flanked by a former laundry room and an enclosed verandah.

 The blacksmith's shop (1930, extended 1936) is a very rare and intact example of its type, retaining its skillion-roofed and corrugated metal-clad form, earth floor, and its location away from the main teaching building to minimise noise disruption.

 The Playshed (1927) retains its hipped, timber-framed roof form supported on timber posts, and two walls enclosed with corrugated metal sheeting.

-These buildings are set within landscaped school grounds with mature plantings, including Pepperina trees (Schinus molle).
+These buildings are set within landscaped school grounds with mature plantings, including pepperina trees (Schinus molle).

 The former Court House (1939–40) is an excellent, intact example of a regional timber court house, retaining its T-shaped plan of former offices and courtroom, hipped and gabled roof, generous verandahs, and early joinery and decorative features.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Schools have always played an important part in Queensland communities.
 They typically retain significant and enduring connections with former pupils, parents, and teachers; provide a venue for social interaction and volunteer work; and are a source of pride, symbolising local progress and aspirations.

 Murgon State School has a strong and ongoing association with the Murgon community.
 It was established in 1908 through the fundraising efforts of the local community and generations of Murgon children have been taught there.
 The place is important for its contribution to the educational development of Murgon and is a prominent community focal point and gathering place for social and commemorative events with widespread community support.